ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate/index.rst

 4) In the tab “Trajectory”, select the method to be used to compute the productivity trajectory analysis.
 The options are:

-* NDVI trend: This dataset shows the trend in annually integrated NDVI time series (2003-2015) using MODIS (250m) dataset (MOD13Q1) or AVHRR
+* NDVI trend: This dataset shows the trend in annually integrated NDVI time series (2003-2015) using MODIS (250m) dataset (MOD13Q1) or AVHRR (8km; GIMMS3g.v1).
-(8km; GIMMS3g.v1).
 The normalized difference vegetation index (NDVI) is the ratio of the difference between near-infrared band (NIR) and the red band (RED) and the sum of these two bands (Rouse et al., 1974; Deering 1978) and reviewed in Tucker (1979).

 * Rain use efficiency (RUE): is defined as the ratio between net primary production (NPP), or aboveground NPP (ANPP), and rainfall.
 It has been increasingly used to analyze the variability of vegetation production in arid and semi-arid biomes, where rainfall is a major limiting factor for plant growth

 * Pixel RESTREND: The pointwise residual trend approach (P-RESTREND), attempts to adjust the NDVI signals from the effect of particular climatic drivers, such as rainfall or soil moisture, using a pixel-by-pixel linear regression on the NDVI time series and the climate signal, in this case precipitation from GCPC data at 250m resolution.
-The linear model and the climatic data is used then to predict NDVI, and to compute the residuals between the observed and climate-predicted NDVI annual integrals.
+The linear model and the climatic data is used then to predict NDVI, and to compute the residualsbetween the observed and climate-predicted NDVI annual integrals.
 The NDVI residual trend is finally plotted to spatially represent overall trends in primary productivity independent of climate.

 * Water use efficiency (WUE):  refers to the ratio of water used in plant metabolism to water lost by the plant through transpiration.